×

 keto snowballs cookies recipe

 Roll freshly baked shortbread cookies into powdered sweetener for the best taste and festive look.
 No holiday table is complete without some delicious gluten-free cookies.
-And these are ready in less than 30 minutes start to finish!
+And these are ready in less than 30 minutes from start to finish!

 easy keto snowball cookies recipe